thenicebro/scenarios/linux/challenge-cancel-file-change/step1.md

 Here's an example of what you should be able to accomplish by the end of this challenge:

-1. Make changes to a file in the working directory.
+1. Make changes to the file `myfile.txt` in the working directory.

    ```bash
    On branch master